jeluard/amaru-pi/README.md

 # Create the SD image

+The overall flow to create a flashable image consists of:

+* flash the PI with a stock image (e.g. PIOS lite)
+* `setup` the PI
+* copy the resulting SD card to your local machine into image format

+At this stage you can flash the image to new cards.
+Optionnaly each idividual PI can be `configured`.

 `overlays` contains all the file that will be added on top of a regular PIOS distribution.
 Make sure you have a PI running with your PIOS distribution of choice accessible over ssh (via env var `SSH_REMOTE`).